Hungarian–Romanian War: Romanian counterattack

 On 24 July, the Romanian Army's northern manoeuvre group attacked.
 Elements of the 2nd Cavalry Division, supported by troops of the 18th Infantry Division, took Kunhegyes.
 The Romanian 1st Infantry Division attacked the Hungarian 6th Infantry Division and took Fegyvernek.
 The Romanian 6th Division was less successful and was counterattacked on the left flank by the Hungarian reserve formations.
 Altogether, the attack pushed back the Hungarian Army 20 km.
 Romanian forces were supported by the 2nd Vânători Division and some cavalry units when they became available.

 On 25 July, fighting continued.
 Hungarian forces counterattacked at Fegyvernek and engaged the Romanian 1st Infantry Division.
 With their lines breaking, Hungarian troops began a retreat towards the Tisza River bridge at Szolnok.
 On 26 July, Hungarian forces destroyed the bridge.
 By the end of the day, the east bank of the Tisza River was once again under Romanian control.

 Romanian forces crossing the Tisza River

 After repelling the Hungarian attack, the Romanian Army prepared to cross the Tisza River.
 The 7th Infantry Division returned from Bessarabia.
 The 2nd Infantry Division and some smaller infantry and artillery units also returned.
 The Romanian Army massed 119 battalions (84,000 men), 99 artillery batteries with 392 guns and 60 cavalry squadrons (12,000 men).
 Hungarian forces continued an artillery bombardment.

 From 27 to 29 July, the Romanian Army tested the strength of the Hungarian defense by small attacks.
 A plan was made to cross the Tisza River near Fegyvernek, where it makes a turn.
 On the night of 29–30 July, the Romanian Army crossed the Tisza River.
 Decoy operations were mounted at other points along the river and brought intense artillery duels.
 Romanian forces held the element of surprise.
 On 31 July the Hungarian Army retreated towards Budapest.
+At the same time, a formation of Hungarian aircraft attacked the Romanian pontoon bridge across the Tisza.
+They were intercepted by pilots of the 5th Aviation Group who repelled the attack and shot down one Hungarian aircraft.